-Hula Island Grill’s menu of “island inspired fusion dishes with a little Hawaiian flare” and festive, fun cocktails are a retro-hip trip to the tiki-bar restaurants of mid 20th-century America.
-An outdoor patio is complete with both shaded seats and tables that let you get some rays while vacationing in Monterey.
+Hula’s Island Grill menu of “island inspired fusion dishes with a little Hawaiian flare” and festive, fun cocktails are a retro-hip trip to the tiki-bar restaurants of mid 20th-century America.
+The outdoor patio has shaded seats and tables for extra sunshine in Monterey.

 While sipping a tropical cocktail, have one of Hula’s many appetizers, such as glazed and fried plaintains.
 They are sweet and dusted with coconut flakes.
 Portion sizes are big enough that a single order is enough for two.
 If you crave something spicier, a hot seaweed salad fills the bill.
 Resting on a long piece of dried seaweed, the spiralized dish holds a Thai-spice kind of flavor and is one of our favorites.

 Tacos, Hula-style, are a featured item.
 Shrimp tacos come with Caribbean slaw and salsa on corn tortillas.
-The shrimp are grilled and seasoned in a tropical mix of flavors and the slaw is citrusy, without mayo.
+The grilled shrimp is seasoned in a tropical mix of flavors and the slaw is citrusy.

 Gluten-free and vegetarian options are available.